-New papers in Frontiers and TICS about common flaws in cognitive training experiments:
+Recent papers in Frontiers and TICS about common flaws in cognitive training experiments:

 BackgroundI am interested in the interaction between sensorimotor experience and cognition.
-I use various tools and techniques, ranging from traditional cognitive measurements to fMRI, tDCS, biomarker tracking and advanced modeling.
-My work suggests that sensorimotor experience shapes cognitive reasoning, with robust effects on spatial ability and working memory.
+Using various tools and techniques, ranging from traditional cognitive measurements to fMRI, tDCS, biomarker tracking and advanced modeling, my work suggests that sensorimotor experience shapes cognitive reasoning, with robust effects on spatial ability and working memory.
 I have further explored the underlying processes of such alterations, via experimental designs involving motor experts and novices.
 Recently, this line of research has led to cognitive enhancement programs based on motor training, in a novel approach departing from traditional work in cognitive training.

 Two main behavioral approaches have emerged in the cognitive enhancement paradigm, based on cognitive training and physical exercise, respectively.
 Both have demonstrated promising findings, but lack clear transfer to a wide variety of tasks (see here for an example in the spatial domain).
 In contrast with these paradigms, we have proposed a novel approach, based on complex motor training.
 Motor activities with high cognitive demands can be optimized to enhance cognition, with limited risks in terms of ratio involvement/reward.
 Besides cognitive improvements, motor activities also induce important health benefits, supported by decades of research on physical exercise.
 In line with this idea, our latest experimental findings demonstrate that combining cognitive and physical demands within ad hoc activities represents an optimal way to target wide and general cognitive improvements.